-That is, however, kind of hard when, on the drive home, I noticed my mother and father giving each other knowing, serious looks.
-Dad kept trying to hide whatever it is they are thinking about by asking me questions about school and my friends, which would be perfectly normal, except for the fact my mother keeps whispering things to him in between his questions to me.
+However, on the drive home, I noticed my mother and father giving each other knowing, serious looks.
+Dad kept trying to hide whatever it is they are thinking about by asking me questions about school and my friends, which would be perfectly normal except for the fact that my mother keeps whispering things to him in between his questions to me.

 I pouted.
 “Guys, is everything okay?”